-- ‘Automatic Carry Forward’ refers to the capped amount that a school can carry forward in Fund 6100 without requesting approval.
+- ‘Automatic Carry Forward’ refers to the capped amount that a school can carry forward without requesting approval.

 - Where schools have declared an opening balance from State Consolidated Funds in January 2021, they will only be able to draw on this until 31 December 2024.
 The department has transferred this balance into a new Fund 6101 – Consolidated Fund Carry Forward, which will separate these funds from in-year funding and enable schools to track the balance.

-- Schools are expected to spend funds from Fund 6101 – Consolidated Fund Carry Forward evenly across the four-year period up to December 2024.
+- Schools are expected to spend their 2021 opening balance funds from Fund 6101 – Consolidated Fund Carry Forward evenly across the 4-year period up to December 2024.

 - Unspent amounts in Fund 6101 will be centralised at the end of December 2024.
 Requests to carry forward these unspent amounts after December 2024 will be permitted only in exceptional circumstances.

-- For the first four years from the end 2021 to the end of 2024, schools with unspent State Consolidated Funds at the end of the school year can automatically carry forward a limited amount of funds, as outlined below.
+- For the first 4 years from the end of 2021 to the end of 2024, schools with unspent State Consolidated Funds at the end of the school year can automatically carry forward a limited amount of funds, as outlined below.
 Any remaining funds will be centralised.

 School year ending Automatic carry forward amount allowed Capped amount Floor amount